ulian-onua/KRNPageViewController/README.md

 Many aplications have so called Welcome Screens.
 Welcome Screen is a slider that is shown after first application launch or before user authorization/registration.
 The most popular solution of implementation of Welcome Screen is usage of UIPageViewController.
 Work with UIPageViewController from scratch requires performing typical, repeating operations of implementing methods of UIPageViewControllerDelegate and UIPageViewControllerDataSource.

-KRNPageViewController is written to simplify creation and set up of Welcome Screens in iOS, hiding work with default protocols under the hood.
+KRNPageViewController is written to simplify creation and setting up of Welcome Screens in iOS, hiding work with default protocols under the hood.

 ## Installation
 ####CocoaPods